 - 8.1 Base Line.
 The Council may change the Audit Procedures contained in this Governance Document, provided that any alteration does not decrease the base line level of review established by the Governance Document. - 8.2 Annual Review.
 The Audit Committee shall annually review the Audit Procedures to be followed and make recommendations to the Council for changes based on the effectiveness of the Certification Program, changes to the Certification Standards, and the evolution of generally accepted business practices. - 8.3 Scope.
 The purpose of the Audit Procedures is to ensure that Certified Parties are conforming to the Certification Standards. - 8.4 Full Compliance Audit of Certified Companies.
 The following Audit Procedures shall apply to Full Compliance Audits of Certified Companies: - A. Timing.
-A Full Compliance Audit performed by an Auditor shall be required of each Certified Company once every three (3) years, except that the first Audit after becoming certified shall take place prior to renewal.
-A Limited Compliance Audit,
+A Full Compliance Audit performed by an Auditor shall be required of each Certified Company once every three (3) years, occurring during the sixteenth to the twentieth month after the company's initial certification and renewal date.
+A Limited